Alleexx129/compressfiles/README.md

 compress('my_file.txt','my_file.gz')
-You can customize the compression level (0-9), default is '6' compress('C:/Users/the_name/downloads/my_file.txt','my_file', '8') # don't put .gz for the output or it will be my_file.gz.gz It is supposed to output my_file.gz
+You can customize the compression level (0-9), default is '6' compress('my_file.txt','my_file.gz', '8')

 ### Decompressing a file

 To decompress a file, use the `decompress()` function.
 For example:

-from txt-compressor import decompress
+from compressfiles import decompress

 decompress('my_file.gz')